amanpatel9516/fuzzy-ac-controller/README.md

-﻿# fuzzy-ac-controller-final
+✨ fuzzy-ac-controller-final

-this project is related to ac controller , here how the controller works and what the working we have mentioned. we used tech stack html,css,javascript for the ui part. applied DAA algorithm for the graphs . the working is based on rthe real environment today we created one more functionality to our project which makes a big sense in it today we implemented more rteck stack and optimized the code for more fater .
+This project is about building a smart AC Controller using fuzzy logic.
+We have explained how the controller works and how it reacts to real-world environment data.

+🔧 Tech Stack

+Frontend: HTML, CSS, JavaScript

+Algorithms: DAA-based logic for generating graphs

+Environment-Based Working: Controller decisions adapt to real sensor-like inputs

+🚀 Today's Update

+Today we added an important new functionality that makes the controller more meaningful and accurate.
+We also introduced more tech stack elements and optimized the code for faster performance and better structure.

+📈 Progress

+The project is improving day by day as we refine logic, UI, and performance.